8 Magical Places to Visit in Poland in the Winter

 2. Wisla

-There are so many amazing winter destinations in Poland that it is hard to choose just one but Wisla should be high on the list.
-Located in Southern Poland it has always been a very popular skiing town in the winter with local Polish people and it is now becoming known to tourists who flock there to enjoy the skiing.
+There are so many amazing winter destinations in Poland that it’s hard for me to choose just one, but Wisła is always high on my list.
+Located in southern Poland, Wisła has long been a favorite winter escape for local Poles, and now more tourists are discovering its charms.

 3. Zakopane